k2bd/flux-migrations/README.md

 #### Postgres

-``flux`` comes packaged with a Postgres backend.
+``flux`` comes optionally packaged with a Postgres backend if installed with the `postgres` extra.
 It maintains information about migrations in a configurable schema and table.
 Additionally, it uses an advisory lock while migrations are being applied with a configurable index.
 The available ``[backend]`` configs are:

 - ``migrations_schema``
     - The schema in which to put the migration history table